Online Adversarial Attacks: Online Adversarial Attacks

 } where $\textsc{Att}(x)$ denotes an attack on $x$ crafted by a \emph{fixed} attack method $\textsc{Att}$ that might or might not depend on $f_t$.
 From now on we define $x_i'=\textsc{Att}(x_i)$.
 Intuitively, the adversary chooses $k$ instances that are the ``easiest" to attack, i.e. samples with the highest value.
 Note that selecting an instance to attack does not guarantee a successful attack.
 Indeed, a successful attack vector may not exist if the perturbation budget $\gamma$ is too small. \cut{even though the value is maximized.} However, stating the adversarial goal as maximizing the value of $S_{\mathcal{A}}$ leads to the measurable objective of calculating the ratio of successful attacks in $S_{\mathcal{A}}$ versus $S^*$.

 If the adversary knows the true value of a datapoint then the online attack problem reduces to the original $k$-secretary.
-On the other hand, the adversary might not have access to $f_t$ and instead, the adversary's value function may be an estimate of the true value---e.g.\ the loss of a surrogate classifier, and the adversary must make selection decisions in the face of uncertainty.\cut{ yielding a stochastic generalization of the $k$-secretary problem.} The theory developed in this paper will tackle both the case where values $v_i:=\ell(f_t(x_i'),y_i)$ for $i \in \{1,\ldots,n\} :=[n]$ are known (\S\ref{virtual_plus}), as well as the richer stochastic setting with only estimates of $v_i\,,\, i \in [n]$ (\S\ref{stochastic_k_secretary}).
+On the other hand, the adversary might not have access to $f_t$, and instead, the adversary's value function may be an estimate of the true value---e.g., \ the loss of a surrogate classifier, and the adversary must make selection decisions in the face of uncertainty.\cut{ yielding a stochastic generalization of the $k$-secretary problem.} The theory developed in this paper will tackle both the case where values $v_i:=\ell(f_t(x_i'),y_i)$ for $i \in \{1,\ldots,n\} :=[n]$ are known (\S\ref{virtual_plus}), as well as the richer stochastic setting with only estimates of $v_i\,,\, i \in [n]$ (\S\ref{stochastic_k_secretary}).

 \xhdr{Practicality of the Online Threat Model} It is tempting to consider whether in practice the adversary should forego the online attack budget and instead attack every instance.
 However, such a strategy poses several critical problems when operating in real-world online attack scenarios.
 Chiefly, attacking any instance in $\mathcal{D}$ incurs a non-trivial risk that the adversary is detected by a defense mechanism.
-Indeed, when faced with stateful defense strategies (e.g. \cite{chen2020stateful}) every additional attacked instance further increases the risk of being detected and rendering future attacks impotent.
+Indeed, when faced with stateful defense strategies (e.g. \cite{chen2020stateful}), every additional attacked instance further increases the risk of being detected and rendering future attacks impotent.
 Moreover, attacking every instance may be infeasible computationally for large $n$ or impractical based on other real-world constraints.
-Generally speaking, as conventional adversarial attacks operate by restricting the perturbation to a fraction of the maximum possible change (e.g., $\ell_{\infty}$-attacks) online attacks analogously restrict the time window to a fraction of possible instances to attack.
+Generally speaking, as conventional adversarial attacks operate by restricting the perturbation to a fraction of the maximum possible change (e.g., $\ell_{\infty}$-attacks), online attacks analogously restrict the time window to a fraction of possible instances to attack.
 Similarly, knowledge of $n$ is also a factor that the adversary can easily control in practice.
-For instance, in the autonomous control system example, the adversary can choose to be active for a short interval---e.g., when the autonomous car is a certain geospatial location---and thus set the value for $n$.
+For example, in the autonomous control system example, the adversary can choose to be active for a short interval---e.g., when the autonomous car is at a particular geospatial location---and thus set the value for $n$. \begin{ftheo} The online threat model relies on the following key definitions: \begin{itemize}[leftmargin=*, itemsep=1pt, topsep=1pt, parsep=1pt] \item \textbf{The target model $f_t$}.
+The adversarial goal is to attack some target model $f_t : \mathcal{X} \rightarrow \mathcal{Y}$, through adversarial examples that respect a chosen distance function, $d$, with tolerance $\gamma$.